Free Rainy Day Fun at Ballard Playspace

 If you’re a parent with kids that are bouncing off the walls on yet another rainy day, we suggest a trip to Ballard.
 There’s a new free play space and plenty of other spots to entertain the little ones for an afternoon.

 We suggest getting out of the house after breakfast, and heading for The Ballard Playspace by 10:30 a.m. when they open.
-Open on Tuesdays, Wednesdays and Thursdays, and designed for kids up to 8 years old, the Playspace is located on the second floor of the Ballard Church.
+Open on Tuesdays, Wednesdays and Thursdays (plus evenings the 1st and 3rd Fridays of the month), the Playspace, designed for kids up to 8 years old, is located on the second floor of the Ballard Church.
 There is parking in the lot behind the building, but if it’s full, there is also plenty of street parking.
 There are only a few rules: no shoes allowed, but socks are a must, and you can bring in outside food, but no nuts.
 Oh, and play nice.

 You’ll be greeted at check-in with a waiver to sign and then you’re free to run wild—or rather, you’re free to relax a little while the kids run wild.
 There are wooden benches around the slides and tubes of the climbing structure and next to the mini soccer field.
 The mini soccer field is one of the coolest features here—it has goals at each end, turf and plenty of balls to share, and it’s all enclosed by sturdy plastic walls that make it easy to track Junior’s movements.